nosqlbench/nosqlbench-docs/site/content/docs/reference/parameter_types.md

 Some activities make use of named parameters for op templates.
 These are called _op params_ and are completely different than _activity parameters_.
-Op params in a YAML allow you to affect *how* an opeation executes as part of a workload.
+Op params in a YAML allow you to affect *how* an operation executes as part of a workload.
 Just as with activity level parameters, op params may be supported by the core runtime or by an activity type.
 These are also documented in the respective driver's documentation.